JxTang-bioinformatics/CaMelia/README.md

 # Before starting

-The code of PretiMeth has been tested in Windows with Python 2.7 (and 3.6).
+The code of CaMelia has been tested in Windows with Python 2.7 (and 3.6).

 You will need to download the source code and locate them in the same directory.